ROCm/omniperf/docs/conceptual/shader-engine.rst

 instructions (and scalar store instructions on architectures where they exist) from wavefronts in the :doc:`CUs <compute-unit>`.
-The sL1D is shared between multiple CUs (:gcn-crash-course:`36`) -- the exact number of CUs depends on the architecture in question (3 CUs in GCN GPUs and MI100, 2 CUs in :ref:`MI2XX <mixxx-note>`) -- and is backed by the :doc:`L2 cache <l2-cache>`.
+The sL1D is shared between multiple CUs (:gcn-crash-course:`36`) -- the exact number of CUs depends on the architecture in question (3 CUs in GCN™ GPUs and MI100, 2 CUs in :ref:`MI2XX <mixxx-note>`) -- and is backed by the :doc:`L2 cache <l2-cache>`.

 In typical usage, the data in the sL1D is comprised of: